scikit-hep/mplhep/README.md

 plt.style.use(hep.style.ROOT)
 ```

-Experiment specific style are also available. **If the default styles are not what you need, I'd be happy to merge in new styles or modify the current ones.**
+Experiment specific style are also available. **If the default styles are not what you need, please open an issue.**

 Default experiment labels are also available.